open-telemetry/opentelemetry-java-instrumentation/README.md

 ## Creating agent extensions

-[Extensions](examples/extension/README.md) add new features and capabilities to the agent without having to create a separate distribution.
+[Extensions](examples/extension/README.md) add new features and capabilities to the agent without having to create a separate distribution or to fork this repository.
 For example, you can create custom samplers or span exporters, set new defaults, and embed it all in the agent to obtain a single jar file.

 ## Manually instrumenting